QuantumSavory/QuantumSavory.jl/examples/piecemakerswitch/README.md

 # System Overview
-A central switch node connects to $n$ clients.
-The switch possesses $m = n + 1$ qubit slots, while each client has a single qubit slot.
+The goal is to share a GHZ state among multiple users.
+To do so, the clients connect to a central switch node, which then produces the GHZ state for them.

+In this setup, a number of clients connect to a central hub, which we call the switch node.
+Each of the $n$ clients can store one memory qubit in its memory buffer and one qubit at the switch side.
+This makes up for $n$ memory qubits on the switch node.
+However, the switch contains an additional qubit, $n+1$ which we call the 'piecemaker' slot - a qubit in the $|+\rangle$ state, which is needed in the GHZ generation process.

 # Entanglement Initiation
-At each clock tick, the switch initiates entanglement attempts with each of the $n$ clients, resulting in $n$ entanglement processes per cycle.
-Successful entanglement links are then merged into a GHZ (Greenberger–Horne–Zeilinger) state using an additional "piecemaker" qubit located in the $(n + 1)$th slot of the switch node.
-This fusion process is assumed to occur instantaneously.
-Once all clients went through the fusion operation, the piecemaker qubit is measured out.
-This completes the fusing process and all nodes are sharing an n-GHZ state.
+At each clock tick, the switch initiates entanglement attempts with each of the $n$ clients.
+So we have $n$ entanglement processes running in parallel per cycle.
+Successful entanglement links are immediately fused with the piecemaker qubit.
+Once all clients went through this fusion operation, we measure the piecemaker qubit.
+The latter projects the state back to the clients, resulting in the desired shared GHZ state.

 # Fusion Operation
-The fusion operation consists of applying a `CNOT` gate followed by a measurement in the computational basis.
-This procedure allows the merging of two GHZ states into a single GHZ state, modulo any required Pauli corrections.
-We iterate over all existing entangled states with the switch node: in each iteration, the piecemaker qubit (initialized in the state $|+\rangle$) is fused with one of the existing entangled states.
+The fusion operation is performed on the switch node.
+Let's take a client who just managed to generate a bipartide entangled state between its storage qubit and the associated qubit at the switch.
+The switch then executes a `CNOT` on the a client's qubit and the piecemaker.
+Then the switch measures the client qubit in the computational basis and sends the outcome to the client where the correction gate is applied.
+This procedure merges the bipartide state into the (entangled) state that the piecemaker qubit is currently part of, modulo any required Pauli corrections.

 # Noise
-The memories residing the nodes' `Register`s suffer from depolarizing noise.
+The memories residing in the nodes' `Register`s suffer from depolarizing noise.

 ### Protocol flow